Murwillumbah railway line: Extension of the Rail Trail

-The issue has remained controversial in the area as to the potential benefits to the community and the usage of remaining rail infrastructure.
-Those who support the proposal believe a safe rail trail running on the track formation where possible would increase eco tourism, provide significant safety and health benefits to cyclists and walkers all ages and preserve the historical significance of the railway corridor.
-On the other hand, rail advocates believe that it would spell complete and permanent destruction of the railway infrastructure and would lead to the private sale of the railway corridor and the elimination of any future possibility of train services returning to the region.
+The issue has remained controversial, particularly in the Byron Shire area.
+Those who support the proposal believe a safe rail trail, running on the track formation where possible, would increase eco tourism, provide significant safety and health benefits to cyclists and walkers all ages, preserve the historical significance of the railway corridor, and is the only economically feasible use of the formation.
+Some rail advocates fear that it would spell complete and permanent destruction of the railway infrastructure, would lead to the private sale of the railway corridor, and would eliminate of any future possibility of train services returning to the region.